Expert Care for Your Oral Health at Foundation Dental Specialists

 Frequently Asked Questions

 The length of time required to perform a bone graft can vary depending on several factors.
 Where the graft is taking place, the size of the graft, and the type of material used can all impact the duration of your procedure.
-Your oral surgeon will provide you with a thorough explanation of the treatment, and give you information about what to expect on the day of the procedure and how to properly prepare for it.

 Bone grafts may be covered in part by your insurance provider depending on your particular plan and scope of coverage.
 Talk to your dental insurance providers about your benefits to find out if your recommended oral surgery will be covered.